pivot-access-ltd/bma-offline-docs/src/explanation-6141.md

 <!-- "Explanation" -->

-The following technical expanlnations will help you learn about various features and prerequisites of MAAS:
+Th following technical explanations will help you learn about various features and prerequisites of MAAS:

 - [MAAS](/t/-/6678): A general overview of MAAS itself, for those new to